changkun/redir/README.md

         Operators, create/update/delete/fetch (default "create") -p    The link is private and will not be listed in the index page, avaliable for operator create/update -s    Run redir server
+  -trust
+        The link is either trusted to not show privacy warning page or untrusted to show privacy warning page for external redirects
   -vt string
         the alias will start working from the specified time, format in RFC3339, e.g. 2006-01-02T15:04:05+07:00.
 Avaliable for operator create/update